lethain/gke_ci/README.md

           - image: gcr.io/<YOUR PROJECT>/gke_ci:0.1
             imagePullPolicy: Always
             name: gke_ci
+	    command:
+	      - /python ci.py $GKEPROJECT
+	    env:
+	      - key: GKEPROJECT
+	        value: <YOUR PROJECT>

 Then provision it via:

     kubectl apply -f deployment.

 After that, you should be good to go!

+## CI for your CI

+Alternatively, you could also make a private fork of this repository, and then mirror that to Google Source Repository, and actually have `gke_ci` self-upgrade!
+I think, conceptually, even in that case it would not miss any triggering other deploys when it itself upgrades, although that might require removing the "try-finally" block in the `run` function to fully eliminate the potential gap).

+Use the same `deployment.yaml` from above.

+Anyway, pretty remarkable in my mind to have a CI system that deploy itself!